In Canada, the law governing the sending of text messages is known as “Canada’s Anti Spam Legislation” or CASL (pronounced “castle”).

 When you sign up for our Mass Texting service, your first step – even before you begin setting up your account – is entering your business’ contact data.
 We take this data and display in a mobile responsive web template anytime someone clicks the “info” link.

-Sending bulk text messaging in Canada is something most businesses should consider; as more and more people drop their landlines and rely on simple text messaging for the bulk of their day to day communications, delivering your messages here not only bypasses the noise and clutter of traditional advertising, it puts your message where it can’t possibly be missed.
+Sending CASL Compliant Text/SMS in Canada is something most businesses should consider; as more and more people drop their landlines and rely on simple text messaging for the bulk of their day to day communications, delivering your messages here not only bypasses the noise and clutter of traditional advertising, it puts your message where it can’t possibly be missed.

 We ensure you connect with your audience legally.